Alexander Kennedy Miller: Death and treasure

 What this miserly lifestyle and ill-kept property hid was eventually to bring $2.18 million at auction in 1996.
 The 87-year-old A.K.
 Miller himself died in 1993 after falling from a ladder, and Imogene died of a heart attack in 1996.
 As no heirs were found, the IRS moved in to assess the value of the estate (taking a particular interest in collecting the years of back taxes the Millers had owed).

 All told, approximately 30 original Stutz motorcars, a Stanley Steamer, a 1926 Rolls-Royce Silver Ghost, several Franklins, a Volkswagen Karmann Ghia (which had somehow been placed in the loft of the main barn), and assorted VW Beetles were discovered about the property.
 The main barn and the various sheds and shacks Miller had constructed over the years hid a fortune in antique vehicles and a huge number of spare parts Miller had purchased from the Stutz company when it went out of business.

 A further $1 million in gold bullion was discovered hidden in the wood pile.
 About $900,000 in stock certificates, and $75,000 in silver bullion and coins were also uncovered in various safes and crawl spaces.

 A huge, 3-day auction was held by Christie's Auction House to liquidate the Miller estate, including the cache of antique and other automobiles, and a cache of other collected items including music boxes (one of which sold for $7,040), typewriters, sewing machines, spool cabinets, and other assorted mini-collections.
 Today, the A.K.
-Miller collection is recognized as one of the largest and most well-known collections of Stutz motorcars.
+Miller collection is recognized as one of the largest and best-known collections of Stutz motorcars.